brotherhoodMonk/gyan/rct.md

 When rendering a list what is a key and what is it's purpose?

 Keys help React identify which items have changed, are added, or are removed.
 Keys should be given to the elements inside the array to give the elements a stable identity.
 The best way to pick a key is to use a string that uniquely identifies a list item among its siblings.

+React uses the key to match children in the original tree with children in the subsequent tree.
+For example, adding a key to our inefficient example above can make the tree conversion efficient:

 render () {
   return (